Christmas Markets in Europe and the UK

 Origins of Stollen

 At least Dresden can lay claim to creating the original stollen.
-The Dresdner Christstollen was first noted in 1474 at St Bartholomew’s hospital in Dresden, although then it did not include butter and was rather a soulless treat.
+The Dresdner Christstollen was first noted in 1474 at St Bartholomew’s hospital in Dresden, although then it did not include butter and was rather a soulless offering.
 Now you can enjoy the savoury festive treat across Europe and even in a supermarket close to you.

 Christmas Markets in UK